jeanslack/Videomass/installation.md

 Minimum requirements are:
 - MacOS High Sierra (64-bit only)
-- Microsoft Windows 7 (64-bit only)
+- Microsoft Windows 7 or higher (64-bit only)

 #### Debian, Ubuntu (and based):
 For Gnu/Linux Debian or Debian distribuition based, is available a **.deb** package at the top of this page, for all architectures (32-bit and 64-bit).
 Before installing it, you need to install the required dependencies: